 The payback period (PBP) is an investment appraisal technique that tells the amount of time taken by the investment to recover the initial investment or principal.
 The calculation of the PBP is very simple, and its interpretation too.
 The advantage is its simplicity, whereas there is two major disadvantage of this method.
 It does not consider cash flows after this period.
 It also ignores the time value of money.

 Definition of Payback Period Method

-Payback Period (PBP) is one of the simplest capital budgeting techniques.
+The payback period is one of the simplest capital budgeting techniques.
 It calculates the number of years a project takes in recovering the initial investment based on the future expected cash inflows.

 How to Calculate Payback Period?
-Is there any Formula / Equation?

 Let us understand the steps for finding the payback period with the help of an example.

 Payback Period Example

 Suppose a project with initial cash investment of $1,000,000 with a cash flow pattern from 1 to 5 years – 120,000.00, 150,000.00, 300,000.00, 500,000.00 and 500,000.00.

 We will first arrange the data in a table with year-wise cash flows and an additional column of cumulative cash flows, as shown below.

 From the above table, we can easily make out that the PBP is greater than 3 but less than 4 years since the cumulative cash flow value crosses the initial investment amount in year 4.